-- World-leading research programmes and outstanding examples of strengths in epigenetics, genomics, metabolic homeostasis and cardiovascular disease; - The establishment of a new, interdisciplinary Integrative Biology Section, bringing together computational and experimental expertise and showing a promising focus on single cells and molecules; - Involvement of leading international collaborators in the Institute's programmes; productive links with Imperial College, which promote and enhance interdisciplinary training and research; - Innovative clinical science training programmes, producing clinicians with a strong foundation in basic research; innovative basic science career pathways; - And field-leading public engagement.
+- world-leading research programmes and outstanding examples of strengths in epigenetics, genomics, metabolic homeostasis and cardiovascular disease; - the establishment of a new, interdisciplinary Integrative Biology Section, bringing together computational and experimental expertise and showing a promising focus on single cells and molecules; - involvement of leading international collaborators in the Institute's programmes; productive links with Imperial College, which promote and enhance interdisciplinary training and research; - innovative clinical science training programmes, producing clinicians with a strong foundation in basic research; innovative basic science career pathways; - and field-leading public engagement.

 2.1.
-Institute's Mission and Organisation
+Institute's mission and organisation

-The LMS aims to be at the forefront of innovative biomedical research and in partnership with Imperial College London and others, to promote the translation of its research for maximal benefit.
-The institute trains and mentors the next generation of clinical and nonclinical scientists and strives to enhance the public's interest, understanding and trust in science.
+The CSC aims to be at the forefront of innovative biomedical research and in partnership with Imperial College London and others, to promote the translation of its research for maximal benefit.
+The institute trains and mentors the next generation of clinical and non-clinical scientists and strives to enhance the public's interest, understanding and trust in science.

-At the Hammersmith Campus, where the new LMS facility will be situated, it contains two major teaching hospitals.
+At Hammersmith Campus, the CSC based on a site, which contains two major teaching hospitals.
 It is therefore ideally placed to work with on-site partners to facilitate translational pull-through of its work.
-LMS scientists also exploit multidisciplinary opportunities with colleagues from Imperial College London, combining biological sciences with other disciplines, in particular engineering, physics, mathematics and computer science.
+CSC scientists also exploit multidisciplinary opportunities with colleagues from Imperial College London combining biological sciences with other disciplines, in particular engineering, physics, mathematics and computer science.

-At full strength, the LMS will comprise over 35 research groups organised into the three research sections Epigenetics, Integrative Biology, Genes and Metabolism.
+At full strength, the CSC comprises over 35 research groups organised into the three research sections Epigenetics, Integrative Biology, Genes and Metabolism.
 The research groups are also part of the Institute of Clinical Sciences (ICS), which is a Department in the Imperial College London Faculty of Medicine with the two divisions Imaging Sciences and Molecular Sciences.

 2.2.
-The Institute's Vision
+The Institute's vision